TaxFoundation/international-tax-competitiveness-index/README.md

 Second, the adjusted subcategory scores for each country are scaled to 100, relative to the country with the best score in each subcategory.
 This is done by taking each country’s adjusted z-score and dividing it by the best adjusted z-score in each category.
 For example, Hungary, which has the lowest corporate tax rate, has the best adjusted corporate rate subcategory z-score of 5.45, and receives a final subcategory score of 100.

 #### Calculating Category Scores
 The same method is used to create the category scores.
-First, the z-score for subcategories are averaged to create the initial category score.
+First, the z-score for subcategories is averaged to create the initial category score.
 Then, the inverse of the worst z-score plus one in each category is added to each country’s z-score.
 For example, Japan has the worst initial corporate category score of -0.83.
 Thus, 0.83 plus 1 (1.83) is added to each country’s initial category score (the adjusted initial category score).
 This sets the worst score in each category to 1.

 Second, the adjusted initial category scores for each country are scaled to 100, relative to the country with the best score in each category.
 This is done by taking each country’s adjusted initial category score and dividing it by the best adjusted initial category score in each category.
 For example, Latvia, which has the best corporate category score, has the best adjusted category score of 3, and receives a final category score of 100.